isfopo/ambitus-studio-api/documentation/project-plan.md

   - [ ] add/change content to clip
     - [ ] take id and add audio or midi to clip
+  - [x] get all clips in track with scene ids
+  - [x] get all clips in scene with track ids
   - [x] get metadata of clip, including reference to content
   - [x] get id of clip by SceneId and ProjectId
   - [ ] get content of clip by ClipId